Ontario to reopen schools for in-class learning

 “Kids need to be in school for their mental health,” Lecce said.
 He said he is consulting with local public health officials about the reopening.

-The provincial government isn’t doing widespread asymptomatic testing, but targeted voluntary testing when requested.
+The provincial government isn’t doing widespread asymptomatic testing, but targeted asymptomatic voluntary testing in certain areas when requested.
 The federal government provided the provinces with millions of tests but they have not been used.

 All students in Ontario began January with online learning as part of a provincial lockdown.